“The Longest Night”

 “Like…” Luke’s voice fell to a whisper.
 “The true universe.
 A ‘true vacuum.’
 Do you know anything about mundane science?
 Quantum physics?”

-Weaver gave him an Are you kidding? look and shook her head—which didn’t come as a surprise.
+Weaver gave him an Are you kidding? look and shook her head.
+Her ignorance didn’t surprise Luke.
 For all their obsession with arcane academia, Old Worlders famously had little respect for or interest in mundane scholarship.

 “Okay, well.”
-Luke tried to think how to explain it succinctly, in a way someone like Weaver, someone without any context, would understand.
+Luke tried to think how to explain it simply, in a way someone with no context would understand.
 “Basically, some mundane scientists think that the only reason anything exists, and I mean anything at all, is that the state of our universe is a little bit…wrong.”

 Weaver got a blank look on her face, gazed off over his shoulder.